Gasdermin D (mouse) ELISA Kit

 |Application Set||Quantitative ELISA|

-Detects full-length and cleaved mouse Gasdermin D (C-terminus) in cell culture supernatants and cell extracts.
+Detects full-length and cleaved mouse Gasdermin D (C-terminus) in cell extracts and mainly C-terminus Gasdermin D in cell culture supernatants.
 Does not cross-react with human or rat gasdermin D.

 1 x 96 wells